adamzolyak/hubot-custom-outofoffice/README.md

 # hubot-out-of-office
-An out of office script for Hubot.
+An Hubot script to set an away or out of office message.